A master’s degree in ABA – why it could be right for you

 What is ABA?

-Simply put, “our goal is to help others meet their goals,” said Vicki Madaus Knapp, chair of the Applied Behavior Analysis (ABA) Department at Daemen College.
+Simply put, “our goal is to help others meet their goals,” said Vicki Madaus Knapp, chair of the Applied Behavior Analysis (ABA) Department at Daemen University.

 Behavior analysts practice ABA by using the science of human behavior to assist individuals – or those connected with them, such as caregivers– with autism spectrum disorders (ASD), developmental disabilities, behavioral difficulties, or no diagnosis at all, to achieve goals, learn new skills, and improve challenging behavior.